 So the Warlord plotted and schemed, but all his plans availed him naught.

 "By Allah, that is it!"
-Cried the Warlord, and leapt to his feet, for the snake's words had rearranged themselves in his thoughts, and it came to him that nothing could take down the Angel of Death but something he himself had made.
-And so the Warlord gathered together many clever devices of the Angel's own make, and he set them against him, so many that the Angel could not avoid them all, and at last, one flowered reluctantly against its maker and bore fruit of metal shards.
-Several shining fragments pierced the heart of the Angel of the Death, and he fell broken upon the earth.
+Cried the Warlord, and leapt to his feet, for the snake's words had rearranged themselves in his thoughts and it came to him that nothing could take down the Angel of Death but something he himself had made.
+And so the Warlord gathered together many clever devices of the Angel's own make and he set them against him, so many that the Angel could not avoid them all, until at last one flowered reluctantly against its maker and bore fruit of metal shards.
+Several shining fragments pierced the heart of the Angel of the Death and he fell broken upon the earth.

 Worried that he might lose his investment before ever he could gain from him, the Warlord called upon a great physician and said, "Heal this man and I will reward you."